Marsch loses Bundesliga debut as Leipzig stumble at coronavirus-hit Mainz

 At the other end, Leipzig defender Nordi Mukiele had a shot blocked by Hack.

+Cologne fought back when veteran French striker Anthony Modeste, 33, headed them level on 41 minutes.

+Home midfielder Florian Kainz then turned the game when he scored with a second-half header and left-footed shot to give Cologne's new head coach Steffen Baumgart a winning start.

-On Friday, Bayern were held to a 1-1 draw at Borussia Moenchengladbach.
+On Friday, champions Bayern were held to a 1-1 draw at Borussia Moenchengladbach.

 Borussia Dortmund striker Erling Braut Haaland then played a part in all the hosts' goals in a 5-2 thrashing of Frankfurt on Saturday.